ton-community/ton-docs/docs/develop/data-formats/library-cells.md

 ## Introduction
 One of the native feature of how TON stores data in Cells is deduplication: in storage, messages, blocks, transactions and so on duplicate cells are stored only once.
 This tremendously decrease size of serialized data, and allows efficient storage of step-wise updated data.

-For the same reason many structures in TON are simultaneously rich, convinient and efficient: block structure contains the same copy of each message in many places: in Message queue, in list of Transaction, in Merkle updates and so on: since duplication has no overhead we can store data multiple times where we need it without worring about efficiency.
+For the same reason many structures in TON are simultaneously rich, convenient and efficient: block structure contains the same copy of each message in many places: in Message queue, in list of Transaction, in Merkle updates and so on: since duplication has no overhead we can store data multiple times where we need it without warring about efficiency.

 Library cells employ a deduplication mechanism on-chain, allowing the integration of this technology into custom smart contracts.
 :::info